 Before a job is created, the results of the validation checks are logged to the Double-Take Management Service log on the target.
+After a job is created, the results of the validation checks are logged to the job log.

-6. Once your servers have passed validation and you are ready to update your job, click Finish.
+7. Once your servers have passed validation and you are ready to update your job, click Finish.